Interroblank/two-py-algs/README.md

 ```
 A G 10
 ```
 Represents a directed edge from vertex 'A' to vertex 'G' of weight 10.
 All vertices must be denoted by a capital English letter.
-Note that if the number of vertices is less than ten, the first number in the text file must still be at least ten.

 Will print the shortest path from vertex 'A' to vertex 'B' and the total weight of said path.